Our Skilled Surgical Procedures

 Pre-Surgical Instructions for Your Pets

-Surgery and Sedation - The night before surgery, please do not give your pet any food after 10 pm, including no breakfast the day of the procedure.
+Surgery and Sedation: The night before surgery, please do not give your pet any food or water after 9pm, including no breakfast the day of the procedure.
 This is important before going under anesthesia.
-When you drop off your pet in the morning between 8am-10 am (9am-10am on Sundays), we will require you to fill out an Authorization Form.
+When you drop off your pet in the morning, we will require you to fill out a consent form.
 On this form, we will indicate which procedure will be performed as well as provide you with options that are typically done while your pet is under anesthetic.
 These options include a nail trim, ear cleaning, microchipping, anal gland expression, etc. We will require a phone number where we can reach you during the day.
 This number is not only to give you updates on how your pet is doing, but also in case we have any questions for you, or run into anything unexpected during surgery.
 Procedures are typically performed between 10am-2pm depending on the day's schedule.
 You are welcome to call and check in on your pet, but please allow us plenty of time for the procedure to be done.
 We will give you an update after your pet has awaken completely from anesthesia and is in recovery so that we can give you our best estimate for pick up time.